 As I sat in the local coffee shop instinctively checking my watch with that nervous twitch that I’ve developed in anticipation of a bell going off in the middle of a bite, here were some of my thoughts: Do other adults always take so much time to eat lunch?
 Wow, they talk a lot.
 Was THAT a swear word?

-I decided to do some further investigative work, and I discovered eight big office job perks that most teachers wish they had:
+I decided to do some further investigative work, and I discovered some big job perks that teachers don’t get:

 1. Getting to talk to other adults.